git4example/genai-fsx-workshop-on-eks-auto/content/200_module2_genai/210_Deploy.md

 ### Install Neuron device plugin & scheduler

-#### What is Neuron, talk about how we have already pre-compiled the Mistral model into Neuron format (to save them time), so that the model can be run on AWS Inferentia accelerators, which are going to be managed by karpenter
+To save you time in the lab, the Mistral-7B model has already been compiled using the AWS Neuron SDK, so that you can deploy it on the AWS Inferentia accelerated computes notes for this workshoip.

-Now that we verified the pre-requisites, lets install Neuron Device Plugin and Neuron Scheduler with is required by the AWS Inferentia Accelerator YXYZ
+Now we need to install the Neuron Device Plugin and Neuron Scheduler on the EKS cluster.

 ###### Neuron Device plugin
-A neuron device plugin exposes Neuron cores & devices to Kubernetes as a resource.
+A Neuron device plugin exposes Neuron cores & devices to Kubernetes as a resource.

-###### Neuron Scheduler
-The Neuron scheduler extension is required for scheduling pods that require more than one Neuron core or device resource.
-Neuron scheduler extension filter out nodes with non-contiguous core/device ids and enforces allocation of contiguous core/device ids for the PODs requiring it.

 1. Run the following commands to Install the Neuron device plugin:
 :::code{showCopyAction=true showLineNumbers=true language=bash}
 kubectl apply -f https://raw.githubusercontent.com/aws-neuron/aws-neuron-sdk/master/src/k8/k8s-neuron-device-plugin-rbac.yml kubectl apply -f https://raw.githubusercontent.com/aws-neuron/aws-neuron-sdk/master/src/k8/k8s-neuron-device-plugin.yml
 :::

+###### Neuron Scheduler
+The Neuron scheduler extension is required for scheduling pods that require more than one Neuron core or device resource.
+Neuron scheduler extension filter out nodes with non-contiguous core/device ids and enforces allocation of contiguous core/device ids for the PODs requiring it.

 2. Run the below commands to install the Neuron Scheduler:
 :::code{showCopyAction=true showLineNumbers=true language=bash}